AlanCoding/awx-1/requirements/README.md

 You can also upgrade (`pip-compile --upgrade`) the dependencies by running `./updater.sh upgrade`.

+You can upgrade the primary dependencies in the `*.in` files by running `./updater.sh ascension`.
+Those lines marked with a comment starting with `# FIX` will not be upgraded by this method.
+Fixed items should be things known to be break on upgrade, and have a separate work-item associated with them in order to upgrade or replace dependencies.

 ## Licenses and Source Files

 If any library has a change to its license with the upgrade, then the license for that library